Azorlogh/harmoxen/README.md

 ## Building

-On Windows, the project can be built simply by running `cargo run` with Rust installed.
+On Windows, the project can be built simply by running `cargo run` with Rust nightly installed.

 For other platforms, if this doesn't work, see the requirements of the [druid](https://github.com/xi-editor/druid) library.